aoat20/survey-simulation/README.md

 Playback mode is for playing back episode logs. "left" and "right" keys go backwards and forwards through actions.

 ## Demo
-Demo mode is for playing back data logs.

 ```python
 import surveysimulation